MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

   * **Train a CNN**

   1. Provide Network Architecture file.
-You can use the proposed architecture ([_SpeechMusic\_RGB.prototxt_](https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/SpeechMusic_RGB.prototxt) ) or another CNN of your choice
+You can use the proposed architecture ([_SpeechMusic\_RGB.prototxt_](https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/SpeechMusic_RGB.prototxt) ) or another CNN of your choice.

 2. Train